elusivecodes/FrostCore/README.md

 **Is Boolean**

-Returns *true* if the value is a Boolean.
+Returns *true* if the value is a boolean.

 - `value` is the value you wish to test.